zmike/zmike.github.io/_posts/2024-06-21-closing-the-loop.md

 This results in blocking at both ends of the transcode pipeline.
 A better choice, for Mesa's current state of optimization, would've been to do `glTexImage -> glGetTexImage`.
 This would leverage all the work that I did however many years ago in [this post]({{site.url}}/backish/) for PBO downloads using compute shaders.

+Still, this is the future, so Mesa must adapt.
 With a few copy/pasted lines and a sprinkle of magical SGC dust (massive compute-based PBO shaders), the flamegraph becomes:

 [![readpixyay.png]({{site.url}}/assets/readpixyay.png)]({{site.url}}/assets/readpixyay.png)